cthoyt/cthoyt.github.io/_posts/2021/2021-08-05-taming-chembl-sql.md

 was very complicated, relied on tons of finnicky dependencies, and was overall written poorly.
 I don't think shaming scientists for writing bad code is a very constructive nor a good way to motivate them to write better code.
-I've found on many occassions that authors usually just don't have the right training or mindset to do reproducible/reusable science.
+I've found on many occasions that authors usually just don't have the right training or mindset to do reproducible/reusable science.
 A better solution is to offer pull requests to their code that demonstrates how to fix the issues and explain in detail how it works.
 Then, the best you can do is hope that they learn something